 Changes in the law

 What many people are unaware of is that when the government introduced the Child Support Agency (CSA) in the early ‘90s the courts lost their powers to deal with maintenance for children.
 This meant that child maintenance was no longer a case for the divorce courts or for lawyers, unless the parties invited the court by agreement to order an agreed sum of child maintenance as part of a financial order.

 The two main circumstances where the courts used to make maintenance orders were where parents separated or divorced, or where the parents were not married and the child’s father did not want to help financially with a child’s upbringing.

 From this point until 2008, the only option was to arrange child maintenance through the CSA.
 However, there is now the extra option of coming to a private agreement without involving the CSA, or the Child Maintenance Service, another statutory service dealing with child maintenance.

 So the options are:

-- Arranging child maintenance through the CSA or Child Maintenance Service (the CSA no longer open new cases)
+- Arranging child maintenance through the Child Maintenance Service (the CSA no longer open new cases)

-If you need advice on these options, you could make use of our unlimited telephone advice service.
+If you need advice on these options, you could make use of our telephone advice service.

 Child maintenance can be arranged privately without involving a third party, although this is only a viable option if the relationship has remained relatively amicable and both parties are willing to negotiate in a civilised manner.

 This option can be the most painless as it does not involve any legal proceedings and is merely an agreement between two people.
 Anyone considering this kind of child maintenance arrangement must however be confident that the two parties can trust each other and co-operate effectively and will be able to sustain the terms which are agreed.

 A private agreement can offer greater flexibility as legal authorities do not need to be involved.
-Making special arrangements is also easier when making a private agreement than when involving the CSA or Child Maintenance Service.
+Making special arrangements is also easier when making a private agreement than when involving the Child Maintenance Service.